MicrosoftDocs/azure-docs/articles/synapse-analytics/sql/develop-best-practices.md

 Ensure you update your statistics daily or after each load.
 There are always trade-offs between performance and the cost to create and update statistics.
 If you find it is taking too long to maintain all of your statistics, be more selective about which columns have statistics or which columns need frequent updating.

+For example, you might want to update date columns, where new values may be added on a daily basis.

+> [!NOTE]
-For example, you might want to update date columns, where new values may be added on a daily basis. **You will gain the most benefit by having statistics on columns involved in joins, columns used in the WHERE clause, and columns found in GROUP BY.**
+> You will gain the most benefit by having statistics on columns involved in joins, columns used in the WHERE clause, and columns found in GROUP BY.

 See also [Manage table statistics](develop-tables-statistics.md), [CREATE STATISTICS](/sql/t-sql/statements/create-statistics-transact-sql?toc=/azure/synapse-analytics/toc.json&bc=/azure/synapse-analytics/breadcrumb/toc.json&view=azure-sqldw-latest), [UPDATE STATISTICS](/sql/t-sql/statements/update-statistics-transact-sql?toc=/azure/synapse-analytics/toc.json&bc=/azure/synapse-analytics/breadcrumb/toc.json&view=azure-sqldw-latest).